The suprema of selector processes with the application to positive infinitely divisible processes: Positive selector process

 In order to bound the above double sum we need to control from above the number of repetitions of the witnesses.
-It is deduced in Corollary \ref{zlicz} from the next two results.
+It is deduced in Corollary \ref{zlicz} from the following two results.